-A disease resulting in abnormal growth of the tibia, or shinbone.
+A disease resulting in the abnormal growth of the tibia (shinbone).

-A metabolic disorder affecting growth, especially in children.
+A metabolic disorder that affects growth in children.

 4. Bone Dysplasia

-An uncommon hereditary condition wherein the abnormal growth of joints and bones affect’s the baby’s development.
+An uncommon hereditary condition wherein the growth of joints and bones is abnormal.

-A lack of vitamin D can weaken a child’s legs, causing them to bow.
+A lack of vitamin D can weaken a child’s legs, causing them to become bowed.

 6. Bowing Fractures

-A result of injury, this happens only in children and is where the bone bends but does not break, frequently resulting in symptoms such as swelling or pain.
+A result of injury, this happens when the bone bends but doesn’t break and results in swelling or pain.